 Ducati Diavel 0-60 mph in 2.7 seconds

-The Ducati Diavel was launched in 2011 and is a motorcycle that is hard to categorise.
+The Ducati Diavel was launched in 2011 and is a motorcycle that is hard to categorize.
 It is a kind of cruiser and naked sportbike hybrid.

-It initially was not received well by the motorcycle community and press and especially the Ducati purists who were shocked that Ducati would dare to design manufacture and sell a cruiser bike.
+It initially was not received well by the motorcycle community and press, especially the Ducati purists who were shocked that Ducati would dare to design manufacture, and sell a cruiser bike.

-Ducati as a brand has been primarily very Superbike focused with a few machines that buck the norm such as the Monster series though the fact that they were willing to diversify into the cruiser market was quite surprising to many.
+Ducati as a brand has been primarily very Superbike-focused, with a few machines that buck the norm such as the Monster series.

 Ducati is a business after all, and they need to think of the bottom line like any business.

 Just like many motorcycle brands, Ducati witnessed a shift in the market where consumers were turning their backs on Superbikes and looking for more practical alternatives.

-The Diavel certainly shook up the cruiser market that is predominately dominated by overweight and low-powered Harley Davidson.
+The Ducati Diavel certainly shook up the cruiser market that is predominately dominated by overweight and low-powered Harley Davidson.

 Both are similar looking in their stance with cruiser-like ergonomics but brutish dragster performance and handling that is not cruiser-like.